Report: More than half of workers believe they’re underpaid. Here’s why

 It’s a crazy labor market.
 Wages are increasing, job openings are exceeding candidate applications, and employees everywhere are quitting.
 Organizations are scrambling to figure out retention strategies that will actually work.
-PayScale recently released a fair pay impact report analyzing whether employees know if they are fairly paid and the impact their perception has on job-seeking behavior.
+Payscale recently released a fair pay impact report analyzing whether employees know if they are fairly paid and the impact their perception has on job-seeking behavior.

 Most employees believe they are paid below market . . . even when they aren’t

-More than half of employees (51 percent) believe they are underpaid when they are actually paid at market or above market rates according to analysis of PayScale’s crowdsourced salary data.
+More than half of employees (51 percent) believe they are underpaid when they are actually paid at market or above market rates according to analysis of Payscale’s crowdsourced salary data.

-Specifically, PayScale’s fair pay impact report shows that employees really have no idea if they are paid fairly.
+Specifically, Payscale’s fair pay impact report shows that employees really have no idea if they are paid fairly.
 A whopping 86 percent of employees surveyed believe they are paid at market or below market when they are actually paid above market rates.
 Meanwhile, 28 percent of underpaid employees believe they are being compensated fairly . . . until they find out otherwise.

 The perception of unfair pay impacts intent to leave

-PayScale’s analysis also shows that employees who believe they are underpaid are 49.7 percent more likely to look for another job.
+Payscale’s analysis also shows that employees who believe they are underpaid are 49.7 percent more likely to look for another job.
 Overall, employees who believe they are underpaid represent almost two-thirds of people (65.8 percent) who fill out salary profiles on Payscale’s website.
 Collectively, Payscale’s research on the impact of fair pay perceptions shows that pay communications are woefully underutilized, a fact which should concern most organizations.

 Pay can be intensely personal.
 Without a frank conversation with their manager about how their pay is determined, employees are apt to assume not only that they are underpaid when they aren’t, but also ascribe negative intentions to their employers for why they are underpaid.
 Some will assume that their employer is intentionally trying to take advantage of them when they know that most people with their job are paid more at other organizations.